 If an injured person fails to make that deadline, he or she will be forever precluded from pursuing a lawsuit.
 This is the case even if a person is seriously injured and has major losses.

 The lawsuit process begins with the filing of a complaint or a petition.
 In some states, the initial document filed with the court is called a complaint, in other jurisdictions it is called a petition.
-A qualified attorney is best able to prepare and file an appropriate petition or complaint in a car accident lawsuit.
+A qualified Los Angeles car accident attorney is best able to prepare and file an appropriate petition or complaint in a car accident lawsuit.

 Car accident lawsuits, as well as all other types of personal injury lawsuits, are complicated legal matters.
-As a general rule, an injured person is best served by retaining the professional assistance of a personal injury attorney.
+As a general rule, an injured person is best served by retaining the professional assistance of a car accident lawyer.

-The typical personal injury attorney will schedule an initial consultation with an injured person at no cost.
+The typical car accident attorney in Los Angeles like the Law Offices of Jacob O. Partiyeli will schedule an initial consultation with an injured person at no cost.
 As a general practice, a personal injury attorney charges what is known as a contingency fee in a personal injury case.

 A contingency fee is one in which an attorney is paid a percentage of any settlement or judgment in a car accident lawsuit.
 No fee is charged unless a personal injury lawyer obtains a settlement or judgment on behalf of a client.